RingCentral

 Step 3.
 Create a RingCentral bot / virtual agent

-RingCentral offers two distinct functionalities: bots and virtual agents.
-Bots are tailored tools designed to accomplish specific tasks, while virtual agents harness artificial intelligence to engage in more complex conversational interactions.
+RingCentral offers two distinct functionalities: AI Agents and virtual agents.
+AI Agents are tailored tools designed to accomplish specific tasks, while virtual agents harness artificial intelligence to engage in more complex conversational interactions.

 Creating a RingCentral bot